Own-Data-Privateer/hoardy-adb/README.md

     - `ls (list)`
     : list contents of an Android Backup file
     - `rewrap (strip, ab2ab)`
-    : strip or apply encyption and/or compression from/to an Android Backup file
+    : convert an Android Backup file into a equivalent Android Backup file, stripping away or (re-)applying encyption and/or compression to it
     - `split (ab2many)`
     : split a full-system Android Backup file into a bunch of per-app Android Backup files
     - `merge (many2ab)`